 The Problem

 Government data is public by law but fragmented by design.
 IRS nonprofit filings, congressional voting records, lobbying disclosures, campaign finance reports, regulatory dockets, and federal spending data all exist in separate databases maintained by separate agencies with separate formats.
-No single platform connects them.
-The tools that do are either paywalled at $10,000+ per year or limited to a single domain.
+No single free platform connects them.
+The tools that do are either paywalled at thousands of dollars per seat per year, cover a single domain, or rely on commercial aggregators with closed methodology.

 What We Built